Written by Dr. Ian Shuman

 The Easiest Path to Long-Lasting Aesthetically Pleasing Crowns

 Many temporary materials are simply not designed to be worn long-term.
 I’ve found LuxaCrown to be the ideal material for long-lasting crowns.
-This semi-permanent durable crown and bridge material can effortlessly withstand wear and tear over time, while fending off staining to continually maintain clean, natural-looking aesthetics.
+This long-term durable crown and bridge material can effortlessly withstand wear and tear over time, while fending off staining to continually maintain clean, natural-looking aesthetics.

 Step 1 – Prior to extracting the pre-molar, a primary impression is captured using StatusBlue, an efficient, clean and stable polyvinyl siloxane (PVS) material which is an excellent alginate alternative.
 StatusBlue can be used in the fully-automated MixStar machine or, as in this case, dispensed by hand using a hand gun.